RudiCamilleri/mita/README.md

 3. Install Nodejs from https://nodejs.org/en/download by clicking on `64-bit` next to `Windows Installer`.

-4. Press right-click on the Windows Start button and click "Windows PowerShell Admin", and enter the following commands line by line:
+4. Press right-click on the Windows Start button and click `Windows PowerShell Admin`, and enter the following commands line by line:

        npm install -g windows-build-tools
        npm install -g truffle
        npm install -g ganache-cli

-	Technical Note: If `windows-build-tools` or `ganache-cli` freezes or fails to install, install truffle and ganache-cli and try again.
+	Technical Note: If `windows-build-tools` or `ganache-cli` freezes or fails to install, install `truffle` and `ganache-cli` and try again.
 If the installation still does not work, then you have to add Python 2.7 to PATH and try again, installing both `windows-build-tools` or `ganache-cli`.
 If that does not work, try installing Python manually.
 The important thing is for `ganache-cli` to work.

-5. Install Geth from https://ethereum.github.io/go-ethereum/downloads/ (the Windows installer)
+5. Install Geth from https://ethereum.github.io/go-ethereum/downloads (the Windows installer)

 6. Open the project folder in Visual Studio Code.

 ## Running the smart contract using geth (new method):

 7. Simply double-click `run-local-blockchain.bat`.
-To re-run, simply close the current console window and re-open, or press Ctrl+Break, then 'Y' and Enter.
+To re-run, simply close the current console window (or press Ctrl+Break, then 'Y' and Enter) and re-open.

 ## Running the smart contract using truffle (old method):